zf-fr/zfr-rest/docs/php-mapping-reference.md

 * **allow_traversal**: (default to false) If this attribute is set to true, then the association is exposed by the router, hence allowing dispatching to the associated resource.
 * **serialization_strategy**: (default to IDENTIFIERS) Define how the association is serialized when the parent resource is outputted.
-Can be "IDENTIFIERS" (only output ids) or "LOAD" (load the associated records).
+Can be "IDENTIFIERS" (only output ids), "LOAD" (load the associated records) or "NONE" (don't output anything).
 For avoiding any BC, please use the ResourceMetadataInterface constants instead, as shown below:

 *Example:*